 Calculation rows, such as Bar Gross Profit or Bistro Gross Profit in the example above, can be as simple or as complex as you need.
 They can refer to any accounts above them in the Account Tree structure.
 For more complex calculations, simply use a KPI row.

 Another scenario would be the change of standard accounting terminology.
 You can now rename anything at the Header level in your Account Tree.
 Your accounting system may have technical terms to suit compliance needs but an Account Tree can have more friendly headers that mean something to your audience.
 This includes the running totals like Income, Expense, Gross, Profit, Net Profit, etc. Change them to the wording that your audience is familiar with and make it easier for them to read and understand the reports.

 While the standard Profit & Loss layout of Income, Cost of Sales, Gross Profit, Expenses, Operating Profit works well for many businesses, some want more.
 Especially in retail and manufacturing, it’s common to split the expenses into variable and fixed costs.
 The P & L would then show Income, Cost of Sales, Gross Profit, Variable Expenses, Contribution Margin, Fixed Expenses, Operating Profit.

 You can now create this layout with Advanced Account Trees.
-Simply add a new category for Variable Expenses with a Running Total for Contribution Margin.
+Simply add a new Header for Variable Expenses with a Running Total for Contribution Margin.
 Rename the standard Expenses category to Fixed Expenses and move the detail accounts into the right section.